 Finding employment as a mental health patient is often a struggle.
 However, job seekers can always leverage the disability quota for a chance at landing minimum role jobs.
 The government also provides supported employment options and vocational rehabilitation services.
 The former offers people with mental illnesses an excellent opportunity to make enough money and afford their treatment.

 In order to get supported employment, you might have to contact mental health agencies.
 Your employment could be restricted to specific sectors, such as teaching the mentally ill.
 Once you are employed, your employer will take the responsibility of eliminating any barriers to how you work.
 Often, this involves stringent supervision to ensure high levels of quality and create an ideal corruption-free environment.

 The Difficulty of Maintaining Jobs With Mental Disorders

 It is often difficult to find and maintain jobs with mental illness.
 While 60% of Americans suffering from mental illnesses are ready to work, it can be surprising to learn that their unemployment rate lies at 80%.
 Sure, seeking a job with a mental illness can be a great idea, but the underlying illness could complicate relating with others in the workplace.

-There is a diversity of barriers to accessing ample care for mental health disorders, with most of the above-listed obstacles having several contributing factors.
+There is a diversity of barriers to healthcare to accessing ample care for mental health disorders, with most of the above-listed obstacles having several contributing factors.
 The ensuing stigma and lack of healthcare access could arise from both the society or the patient himself.
 The ultimate goal is to work on ways for breaking these stereotypes and barriers to eventually allow victims to enjoy a healthy and functional life like the rest of the population.